- Bats Left, Throws Right

 Kottaras had a disappointing first year in the Red Sox organization, hitting .241/.316/.408 for the 2007 Pawtucket Red Sox.
 While it was the lowest OPS of his career by 30 points, he still had an OPS only six points below league average.
 He was still just 24 years old, not that advanced in years by any means.
 His average was only .243 in 2008, but he did hit 18 doubles and 22 homers for Pawtucket plus drew 64 walks.
 This led to a .348 OBP and .456 slugging percentage, an OPS well above average for the 2008 International League, earning a call-up to the Red Sox in September.
 He made his debut replacing Jason Varitek in the 7th inning of the first game of a doubleheader on September 13, 2008, against the Toronto Blue Jays.
 He struck out against A.J.
 Burnett in his first at-bat, but still reached base on a wild pitch and came around to score the Sox's only run in an 8-1 loss.

-In spite of his solid contribution, the A's decided to place Kottaras on waivers in January of 2013, but he was claimed by the Kansas City Royals and made the team's opening day roster as the back-up catcher to Salvador Perez.
+In spite of his solid contribution, the A's decided to place Kottaras on waivers in January of 2013, and he was claimed by the Kansas City Royals and made the team's Opening Day roster as the back-up catcher to Salvador Perez.
+He played only 46 games for the Royals as Perez emerged as an All-Star catcher; Kottaras hit .180 with 5 homers and 12 RBI, but still had an OPS+ of 98 in spite of the low batting average thanks to his power and ability to draw walks.
+After the season, he was sent to the Chicago Cubs in return for future considerations.